-JEE advanced results: Second rank holder, girls’ topper from Rajasthan; want to study computers
+JEE Advanced 2018 results: Second rank holder, girls’ topper from Rajasthan; want to study computers

 “I want to study computer science engineering from IIT Bombay as the subject has always interested me.
 During the preparation, I put special emphasis on maths and a few chapters of physics and also appeared in mock tests,” said Sahil.

 Sahil’s father Dhanraj Jain teaches at a government senior secondary school and mother Sunita Jain is a homemaker who gives tuitions at home.
+Sunita said Sahil never took excessive stress while studying.

-“He would devote 6-7 hours daily while preparing for the exam but he would never take stress.
+“He would devote 6-7 hours daily while preparing for the exam but he would never take the stress.
 We are extremely proud of him today,” she said.

 Meenal Parakh, daughter of a government employee posted in Bundi is the all-India topper among girls and has secured an overall sixth rank in the country.

 “I never expected the result to be so well.
 Instead of dedicating a fixed number of hours for studying, I used to allocate time according to the progress of my preparation.
 I want to study computer science engineering from IIT Bombay,” said Meenal, who has secured 318 marks in the exam.
+Her father Gulab Chand Parakh said he was overjoyed.

 For all the latest Education News, download Indian Express App